naelstrof/maim/README.md

     -w=INT                             Set the width for taking an image -h=INT                             Set the height for taking an image -d=FLOAT, --delay=FLOAT            Set the amount of time to wait before taking an image.
+    -id=INT, --windowid=INT            Set the window id to take a picture of, defaults to the root window id.
     -hc, --hidecursor                  Prevent the system cursor from appearing in the screenshot.
     -v, --version                      Prints version.